-This, like the Chinese and Russian bilingual versions before it, is a side-by-side Spanish and English picture book, wonderful for a bilingual child, or anyone who wants to learn more grammar or even just a few words.
-There is a vocabulary list in the back, and the English right next to the Spanish makes it feel less intimidating to jump right in and try.
-The repetition in the story line helps in memorization of new words or grammatical patterns, and children love being able to predict some of what will happen next.
-As an adult, I know I appreciate simple language when trying to learn a new one.
+This is a side-by-side Spanish and English picture book, wonderful for a bilingual child, or anyone who wants to learn more grammar or even just a few words.
+There is a vocabulary list in the back.
+The repetition in the storyline helps in memorization of new words or grammatical patterns, and children love being able to predict some of what will happen next.
+As an adult, I appreciate simple language when trying to learn a new one.